Deployment & Operations Guide

 Monitoring

-(SELECT MAX(global_position) FROM events) - last_global_position as lag,
+(SELECT MAX(global_position) FROM events) - cp.last_position AS lag

 ORDER BY lag DESC;